TomBener/quarto-chinese/README.md

 bibliographies, conversion of Chinese quotation marks, and correcting spaces between Chinese and English characters.
-With the help of these templates and scripts, you can write your academic papers in Markdown, and convert them into various formats like Word, HTML, LaTeX, PDF, and EPUB via Quarto.
+With the help of these templates and scripts, you can write your academic papers in Markdown, and convert them into various formats like Word, HTML, LaTeX/PDF, Typst/PDF, EPUB, and Reveal.js slides via Quarto.

 ## Features

-- **Render Multiple Formats**: Render DOCX, HTML, PDF, EPUB, and Reveal.js slides at once with the same source file, and PDF can be customized for print or with watermark.
+- **Render Multiple Formats**: Render DOCX, HTML, PDF (LaTeX), PDF (Typst), EPUB, and Reveal.js slides at once with the same source file, and PDF can be customized for print or with watermark.
 - **Localize Chinese Bibliographies**: Change `et al.` to `等` and other English localization strings to Chinese in citations and references, both author-date and numeric styles are supported.
-- **Sort Chinese Bibliographies**: Sort Chinese bibliographies by Pinyin, and can be customized to sort Chinese entries first or last.
+- **Sort Chinese Bibliographies**: Sort Chinese bibliographies by Pinyin while keeping non-Chinese entries alphabetized, and customize whether Chinese entries appear first or last.
-- **Correct Chinese Quotes**: Tweak Chinese quotes for sophisticated typesetting.
+- **Correct Chinese Quotes**: Automatically tailor quotation marks for DOCX, HTML/EPUB bibliographies, LaTeX body text, LaTeX headings, and Typst outputs.
-- **Correct Spaces**: Improve copywriting, correct spaces, words, and punctuations between CJK.
+- **Correct Spaces**: Improve copywriting, correct spaces, words, and punctuations between CJK and Western text.
-- **Extract Bibliographies**: Extract all bibliographies cited in the document as a BibTeX/BibLaTeX file, and copy cited reference files to a specified directory.
+- **Extract Bibliographies**: Filter cited references to a CSL JSON file and copy cited attachments to a specified directory.
 - **Generate Backlinks**: Generate backlinks for bibliography entries to the corresponding citations.
 - **Remove DOI Hyperlinks**: Remove DOI hyperlinks formatted by `citeproc` if they are not needed in the bibliography.
-- **Right Align Text**: Right align certain text in DOCX, PDF, HTML and EPUB.
+- **Align Text Blocks**: Right- or center-align specific text in DOCX, PDF, HTML, EPUB, and Typst.
-- **Custom Fonts**: Use custom fonts in DOCX, PDF, HTML and EPUB.[^epub]
+- **Custom Fonts**: Use custom fonts in DOCX, PDF, HTML, EPUB, and Typst.

 ## Prerequisites